Random acts of kindness ideas can be found all over the internet. Here are 12 that are great for kids–especially Cub Scouts!

 Every early November the past few years, I say to myself that we’ll do an act every day for the entire month of December.
 Then the next thing I know, it’s the middle of December, and we haven’t done any.
 I’m sure that hasn’t happened to any of you! 🙂

 This year, I’m determined to make it happen.
-As I was thinking about what we could do, I decided to put a Cub Scout twist on the idea and call these “Holiday Good Turns.”
+As I was thinking about what we could do, I decided to put a Cub Scout twist on the idea and call these random acts of kindness “Holiday Good Turns.”

 Because the holidays are so hectic for my family (as I know it is for you too), the Good Turns had to meet certain criteria:

 - They must only need little advance planning.